hassansuhaib/100-days-of-code/log.md

 ### Day 19: March 2, 2020.

 **Today's Progres:** Almost completed Project 3: Product Landing Page at @freeCodeCamp.
 Just a little bit of work is left.
 The most difficult part is positioning the items but I'm making progress.
 Actually I'm getting fast at figuring out stuff in #CSS & #HTML.
 Will complete it tomorrow!

+### Day 20: March 3, 2020.

+**Today's Progress:** Finished Project 3 of Responsive Web Design @freeCodeCamp.
+Learned a lot doing this one.
+I'm getting better and fast at figuring out things.
+Also started the JavaScript portion and hope to complete it soon because most of my concepts of programming are already clear.
+Peace out ✌️